Joel Rosenberg (science fiction author): Personal life and death

 A native of Winnipeg, he grew up in Northwood, North Dakota, and later moved with his parents and family to Connecticut.
 He had a Canadian mother and American father—he enjoyed dual Canadian and American citizenship.

 He attended the University of Connecticut, where he met and married Felicia Herman.
-He studied to be a social worker and counselor, but took to writing after discussing the fantasy role-playing game Dungeons and Dragons with a friend.
+He studied to be a social worker and counselor, but took to writing after discussing the fantasy role-playing game Dungeons & Dragons with a friend.
 Rosenberg's occupations, before settling down to writing full-time, included truck driving, care work, bookkeeping, gambling, motel desk-clerking, and cooking.
 Hobbies included backgammon, poker, bridge, as well as cooking.

 In an interview following his death, his wife recalled how he came to write his most famous novel series, The Guardians of the Flame:

 Herman said Rosenberg was a diabetic, but otherwise in good health.
 She said he suddenly collapsed and never really recovered, despite efforts to resuscitate him.
 Rosenberg died June 2, 2011, after a sudden respiratory depression caused a heart attack, brain damage and major organ failures.

 His wife, Felicia G. Herman, posted on her blog, "In accordance with his wishes, he shared the gift of life through organ and tissue donation."
-He is survived by his children, Judith and Jimbo, and his wife Felicia.
+He is survived by his children, Judith and Rachel, and his wife Felicia.